-Now that we've completed the setup of our manager machine, it's time to run a simulation!
-In this section, we will simulate 1 target node, for which we will need a single U250 FPGA.
+Now that we've completed all the basic setup steps, it's time to run a simulation!
+In this section, we will simulate a single target node, for which we will use a single Xilinx Vitis-enabled U250.

-Make sure you have sourced ''sourceme-f1-manager.sh -skip-ssh-setup'' before running any of these commands.
+Make sure you have sourced sourceme-manager.sh --skip-ssh-setup before running any of these commands.